Welsh rebellions against English rule: Owain Glyndŵr, 1400–16

 In 1404, Glyndŵr captured Aberystwyth and Harlech castles, formed an agreement with the French and held a Senedd at Machynlleth.
-He was crowned Prince of Wales, there were emissaries from Scotland, France, and Castille in Spain.
-French assistance arrived in 1405, and much of Wales was in Glyndŵr's control.
+He held court in Harlech Castle to watch him sign his letters patent with a seal to be sent to Charles VI of France, the seal indent wrote that he was crowned Prince of Wales written in Latin, French assistance arrived in 1405, and much of Wales was in Glyndŵr's control.
 In 1406 Glyndŵr wrote the Pennal Letter at Pennal near Machynlleth, offering Welsh allegiance to the Avignon Antipope Benedict XIII, rather than the Rome Pope and seeking recognition of St David as the seat of the bishop of Wales, clerics fluent in Welsh, two Welsh universities, retention of Welsh Church revenues and that the "usurper" Henry IV should be excommunicated.
 The French did not respond and the rebellion began to falter.
 Aberystwyth Castle was lost in 1408 and Harlech Castle in 1409; and Glyndŵr was forced to retreat to the Welsh mountains, from where he continued occasional guerilla raids.
 It is likely that he died in 1416 at Kentchurch at the Anglo-Welsh border at the home of his daughter Alys.

 His legacy at the time was the penal laws, which remained in force long after the rebellion.
 Although never consistently enforced, they made the Welsh second class citizens in their own nation, until they were abolished by the Laws in Wales Acts 1535 and 1542.
 With hopes of independence ended, there were no further wars or rebellions against English colonial rule.